Rupan/SupRip/README.md

   tlbimp MDIVWCTL.DLL /out: %userprofile%\Desktop\MODI.dll

 in the developer command pompt for VS2015.
+The MODI type information will be embedded in the final executable.